prachi-sahu-codes/Minionation/README.md

-A simple website which convert english language to minion language.
+A dynamic app which convert English language to Minion language.
 Have fun!!